paulbricman/autocurricula/README.md

     prompt_ids = tokenizer(prompt, return_tensors="pt")

     # Have each player produce a string.
+    # This game is symmetric, we treat players identically.
     strs = []
     for player in players:
         # Use `set_player` to activate the right player adapter.